Conveuropean logo

 Dublin Ireland

 I have been living in Europe for a bit more than 5 years now.
-I have been lucky enough to meet very interesting people and travel around many European cities, so I thought it would be a good idea to publish once in a while a random picture, and add a small comment :).
+I have been lucky enough to meet very interesting people and travel around many European cities, so I thought it would be a good idea to publish random pictures once in a while, and add a small comment :).
 So here we go: "Saint Patrick's Day Sunset in Dublin 09"

 Reichstag in Berliner Winter